-Brain Injury and Headaches After Car Accidents
+Causes for Constant Headaches After Car Accidents

 You need to understand that the brain is a very delicate organ that can be easily injured in an impact.
 Your brain and spinal column are floating in cerebral spinal fluid.
-In a car accident you body will come to a quick stop causing your brain to crash against your skull causing it to compress.
+In a car accident, your body will come to a quick stop causing your brain to crash against your skull causing it to compress.
 Then your brain will bounce back on the opposite side causing a second compression.
-This can cause severe inflammation, neuron cell death, blood vessel breakage and tearing of axon fiber tracts.
+This can cause severe inflammation, neuron cell death, blood vessel breakage, and tearing of axon fiber tracts.
 All of this can contribute to headache pain after the fact particularly as inflammation of tissues increases.
 If you have blood vessel tearing, you will have bleeding in the brain.
 Brain tissue beyond this point will not receive enough oxygen to survive and will die causing permanent brain damage.
 If neurons don’t receive oxygen, they will die within 2 to 4 minutes.
-Neurons that are left functioning don’t have the capacity to generate daughter cells like other tissues, so the brain can not replace itself.
+Neurons that are left functioning don’t have the capacity to generate daughter cells like other tissues, so the brain cannot replace itself.
 Once a neuron dies there is no way to replace it.

-If you have been seriously hurt in a truck, car or motorcycle accident and experienced brain injury such as inflammation, neuronal cell death and/or headaches, you may be entitled to financial compensation for pain and suffering, medical bills and lost wages.
-These types of accidents often involve long-term brain dysfunction and chronic headaches so you need to consider about continued medical care and loss of your ability to earn wages in the future.
+If you have been seriously hurt in a truck, car, or motorcycle accident and experienced brain injury such as inflammation, neuronal cell death, and/or headaches, you may be entitled to financial compensation for pain and suffering, medical bills, and lost wages.
+These types of accidents often involve long-term brain dysfunction and chronic headaches, so you need to consider continued medical care and loss of your ability to earn wages in the future.